$\infty$-Dold-Kan correspondence via representation theory: Preliminaries on derivators

 \begin{theorem} [{\cite[Theorem~4.16]{derptderstder}}] If $\D$ is a strong and stable derivator then its underlying category $\D(e)$ is triangulated. \end{theorem}

-The additional hypothesis of being strong requires that, for any $A \in \cCat$, the partial underlying diagram functor
+The additional hypothesis of being \textbf{strong} requires that, for any $A \in \cCat$, the partial underlying diagram functor

 is full and essentially surjective.
-The example of derivators we refer to in this paper, such as homotopy derivators of model categories and $\infty$-categories, are strong as they are represented derivators.
-This concept is then not essential for the purpose of this paper.
+The example of derivators considered in the present work, such as homotopy derivators of model categories and $\infty$-categories, are all strong.
+This concept is then not essential for our purposes.

-We can observe that we need to work with stable derivator in order to get a triangulated underlying category by looking at a bicartesian square $X \in \D^{\square}$.
-Indeed, if $X_{(0,1)}$ is the zero object then is a triangle in $\D(e)$ and, in particular, $X_{(1,1)}$ is the cone of the morphism $X_{(0,0)} \to X_{(1,0)}$.
+Let us describe the triangulated structure of the underlying category, provided the derivator is strong and stable.
+Given a bicartesian square $X \in \D^{\square}$, if $X_{(0,1)}$ is the zero object then is a triangle in $\D(e)$.
+In particular, $X_{(1,1)}$ is the cone of the morphism $X_{(0,0)} \to X_{(1,0)}$.

-We conclude this subsection with the following definition which we will use to state \cref{mainthm}.
+We conclude this subsection with the following definition which we need to state \cref{mainthm}.

-\begin{defn} A morphism of derivators is \textbf{right exact} if it preserves initial objects and pushouts.
-Dually we can define \textbf{left exact} morphism.
+\begin{defn} A morphism of derivators is \textbf{right exact} if it preserves initial objects and cocartesian squares.
+Dually we define \textbf{left exact} morphism.
 A morphism which is both right and left exact is called \textbf{exact}. \end{defn} For stable derivators these three notions clearly coincide.